Fleetwood Mac: 2008–2013: Touring activity

 Original Fleetwood Mac bassist Bob Brunning died on 18 October 2011 at the age of 68.
 Former guitarist and singer Bob Weston was found dead on 3 January 2012 at the age of 64.
 Former singer and guitarist Bob Welch was found dead from a self-inflicted gunshot wound on 7 June 2012 at the age of 66.
 Don Aaron, a spokesman at the scene, stated, "He died from an apparent self-inflicted gunshot wound to the chest."
 A suicide note was found.
 Welch had been struggling with health issues and was dealing with depression.
 His wife discovered his body.

 The band's 2013 tour, which took place in 34 cities, started on 4 April in Columbus, Ohio.
 The band performed two new songs ("Sad Angel" and "Without You"), which Buckingham described as some of the most "Fleetwood Mac-ey"-sounding songs since Mirage.
 "Without You" was rerecorded from the Buckingham-Nicks era.
 The band released their first new studio material in ten years, Extended Play, on 30 April 2013.
 The EP debuted and peaked at No. 48 in the US and produced one single, "Sad Angel".

-On 25 and 27 September 2013, the second and third nights of the band's London O2 shows, Christine McVie joined them on stage for "Don't Stop".
+On 25 and 27 September 2013, the second and third nights of the band's London O2 shows, Christine McVie joined them on stage for "Don't Stop". "[Buckingham's] words to us were, 'She can't just come and go,'" Nicks recalled.
+"That's important to him, but it's not so important to me...
+Much as Lindsey adores her – and he does; she's the only one in Fleetwood Mac he was ever really willing to listen to – he doesn't want the first-night reviews to be all about Christine's one song, rather than the set we rehearsed for two months.
+But it will be wonderful to have her back up there – and, from there, who knows?"